Drawing From The Creative Unconscious. Work with what you do not know, to create what you know.

 Space is not always something you can see, but it is something you can feel, something you can know.
-Just as, when you close your eyes, stretch out your arms, and spin, you can not see what you are spinning in, you just know it is space.
-You can not see your arms stretched out but you know they are.
+As you close your eyes, stretch out your arms, and spin, you can not see what you are spinning in yet, you know it is space.
+You can not see your arms stretched out, you just know they are.
 You know this because you can feel it.
 This is where my work resides.
 In conscious thought, and known feeling, space.
 A world so often unseen and seldom felt.

 I believe, through practice and provided space, one can begin to ‘see’, feel and know this subtle field and learn to communicate through it with a simple line.
 My hypothesis, is that the neurotransmission (communication) that occurs at this subtle level, is fundamental to understanding how subject (thought) turns to object (reality).
 It is through a constant stream of vibrations, flowing from one neuron to the next, communicating internally to create what we externally experience.
 I believe we occupy this field of vibrational strings, my work as an artist illustrates what I understand this space to look like.
 Currents of lines, creating a cohesive material that form the fabrics of our universe.
 Seemingly invisible but very much present and real.
 As Einstein investigated The theory of Relativity through what he called “Thought Experiments”, I investigate the fabric of space through what I call “Thought Illustrations”.

 Space is water we can breathe in.
 I am simply illustrating what it looks like and investigating how it works.